pingcap/docs-dm/en/shard-merge-best-practices.md

 ## Speed limits and traffic flow control

-When data from multiple upstream MySQL or MariaDB instances is merged and replicated to the same TiDB cluster in the downstream, every DM-worker corresponding to each upstream instance executes full and incremental data migration concurrently.
-This means that the default degree of concurrency (`pool-size` in full data migration and `worker-count` in incremental data migration) accumulates as the number of DM-workers increases, which might overload the downstream database.
+When data from multiple upstream MySQL or MariaDB instances is merged and migrated to the same TiDB cluster in the downstream, every DM-worker corresponding to each upstream instance executes full and incremental data migration concurrently.
+This means that the default degree of concurrency (`pool-size` in full data migration and `worker-count` in incremental data replication) accumulates as the number of DM-workers increases, which might overload the downstream database.
 In this case, you need to conduct a preliminary performance analysis based on TiDB and DM monitoring metrics and adjust the value of each concurrency parameter.
 In the future, DM is expected to support partially automated traffic flow control.